papermerge/documentation/docs/user/getting-started.md

 # Getting Started

+In this part of the documentation we define important concepts used {{ extra.project }}
+parlance.
+We highly recommend you to read and understand this section.

-## Documents
+## Document

-Let's start by clarifying the most important concept first: the document.
-For Papermerge a document is anything which is a good candidate for archiving - some piece of information which is not editable but you need to store it for future reference.
-For example receipts - you don’t need to edit receipts or read them everyday, but eventually you will need them for your tax declaration.
-In this sense - scanned documents, which are usually in PDF or TIFF format, are perfect match.
+For {{ extra.project }} a document is anything which is a good candidate for archiving - some piece of information which is not editable but you need to store it for future reference.
+For example receipts - you don't need to edit receipts or read them everyday, but eventually you will need them for your tax declaration.
+In this sense - scanned documents, which are usually in PDF, JPEG or TIFF format, are perfect match.

-Another important thing - if you take a picture of a paper document with your mobile phone - you'll have a file in jpeg format (or maybe png file format).
+If you take a picture of a paper document with your mobile phone - you'll have a file in jpeg format (or maybe png file format).
+In context of {{ extra.project }}
-In context of Papermerge that picture of a document (though just a single jpeg file) is a valid one page document.
-Generally speaking, pictures of the documents produced by your camera - might be regarded as bad quality scans.
+that picture of a document (though just a single jpeg file) is a valid one page document.

-On the other hand, if you take a picture of a flower and upload that jpeg image to Papermerge - the 'document' will be processed.
-However, that jpeg format flower image is not a document in Papermerge sense.
+On the other hand, if you take a picture of a flower and upload that jpeg image to {{ extra.project }} - the 'document' will be processed.
+However, that jpeg format flower image is not a document in {{ extra.project }}
+sense.

 ![Png and jpeg formats along with PDF are natively supported](../img/getting-started/pdf-png-jpeg-documents.png)